Kitura/Swift-Kuery/README.md

 ### Table creation
 Swift-Kuery enables you to create tables on the database server.

-Let's rewrite our `Grades` table by adding columns type and constraints:
+Let's revisit the Grades table, which we used in our Example above, and add in two new columns containing the data type and constraints:

 ```swift
 class Grades: Table {